 Play With Hue

 If your game’s background is flat or gradient color, you can change its hue as much as you need.
 This depends on your game.
-However, we suggest you to play around with color in games that use flat color or gradient as the background.
+However, we suggest you play around with color in games that use flat color or gradient as the background.